nshepperd/lazy/README.md

 # Lazy, a tool for running things in idle time

 Mostly used to stop CUDA ML model training from making my desktop unusable.
-Simply monitors keyboard/mouse idleness using xprintidle, and pauses the given process using SIGSTOP whenever the machine is in use (defined as no activity within the last second).
+Simply monitors keyboard/mouse idleness using `xprintidle`, and pauses the given process using `SIGSTOP` whenever the machine is in use (defined as no activity within the last second).

 Invoke either with a command,